Kelsey H. Collins, PhD

 About Kelsey H. Collins, PhD

-Kelsey H. Collins, PhD completed her undergraduate work in Exercise Biology at University of California, Davis, and earned her PhD in Biomedical Engineering at University of Calgary under the direction of Dr. Walter Herzog.
-During her postdoctoral studies in the Guilak Laboratory at Washington University in St. Louis, she created a tissue engineering and regenerative medicine platform to determine the signaling mechanisms between adipose and musculoskeletal tissues.
+Dr. Collins completed her undergraduate studies in Exercise Biology at the University of California, Davis, and earned her PhD in Biomedical Engineering at the University of Calgary under the direction of Dr. Walter Herzog.
+During her postdoctoral studies in the Guilak Laboratory at Washington University in St. Louis, she developed a tissue engineering and regenerative medicine platform to investigate the signaling mechanisms between adipose and musculoskeletal tissues.
 For this work, she received the New Investigator Recognition Award from the Orthopaedic Research Society in 2020 and was named among the inaugural class of Rising Stars in Engineering in Health by Columbia University in 2020.
-Her transition to independence is supported by an NIH NIAMS K99/R00 Award in which she aims to determine the role of adipokines in osteoarthritis (OA) susceptibility, pain, and generate a new class of OA therapies.
+Her transition to independence is supported by an NIH NIAMS K99/R00 Award, in which she aims to determine the role of adipokines in osteoarthritis (OA) susceptibility and pain, and to generate a new class of OA therapies.